-Stacey Gillian Abe’s concepts highlight specific complex situations as autobiographical documentation drawn from earlier and continuous experiences, they attempt to critique stereotypical depictions of her as a black woman by drawing focus to the mind’s suppleness.
-These materialize into created imagined spaces that instigate a surreal mystical feel to the work at their best borne of two realms contrasting and complementing each other.
-The work probes unsettling narratives on the subject of identity, gender, spirituality, and cultural mysticism, the past, and present.
+Stacey Gillian Abe’s concepts highlight specific complex situations as autobiographical documentation drawn from earlier and continuous experiences, they attempt to review conventional depictions of her as a black woman by drawing focus to the mind’s suppleness.
+These materialize into created imaginary spaces that instigate a surreal mystical feel to the work as it probes unsettling narratives on the subject of identity, gender, spirituality, and cultural mysticism, the past, and present.

 Abe graduated with a BA Hons in Art and Industrial Design from Kyambogo University, Kampala in 2014.
 Her work has shown at exhibitions, galleries, fairs and biennales among others; AtWork Kampala Chapter 03, Being Her(e) KAURU Contemporary 2017, Blachere Foundation, Johannesburg Gallery, This Is Not A White Cube (TINAWC)Luanda, Investec Cape Town Art Fair 2018, 1:54 Fair New York 2018, AKAA Art Fair, Paris 2019, ARCO Lisboa 2019, 4th Silk Road Festival, Xi’an China 2017, 13th Dakar Biennale off 2018, Addis Foto Fest, Addis Ababa 2019 and is represented by Afriart Gallery Kampala.